 A 2020 interpretation of Adrian Frutiger’s Univers based on the open-source Univers U001.
 To meet the needs of modern internet usage, Wilcox and Williams (WWTF) developed an extensive set of discretionary ligatures for @ and hashtag symbols.
 Univers WW also updates the @ and # designs to better match Univers’ classic forms.

-by Elliott Williams and Alexander R. Wilcox Cheek
+by Alexander R. Wilcox Cheek and Elliott Williams

 Before the internet, the @ and # symbols were afterthoughts in many typefaces.
 In Univers, the @ symbol looked nothing like the rest of the typeface, and the # was slanted, as if it were designed for the oblique hand.
 The number sign meant something entirely different than how it is used today.

 In both cases, their prevalence now forces us to look differently at how they’re designed and how they pair.
 Bringing ligatures like these to digital communications binds together the character with the handle or tag.
 By putting this idea out there, we hope it can influence type design for digital communications.
 It’s not perfect; it’s just a first take.

 It’s our favorite.
 It is modern and has a neutrality that allowed us to explore the concept.
 We hope that others can update other elements of Univers to make it more screen-friendly.

 No, just 55 Roman.
 If others wish to explore other weights, we encourage them to do so.